-The following table shows the dollar amount ranges of each Trustee's "beneficial ownership" of Shares of the Funds and in all registered investment companies in the Fund Complex as of December 31, 2021.
+The following table shows the dollar amount ranges of each Trustee's "beneficial ownership" of Shares of the Funds and in all registered investment companies in the Fund Complex as of December 31, 2022.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the Securities Exchange Act of 1934 (the "Exchange Act").
-The Trustees and officers of the Trust own less than 1% of the outstanding Shares of June 30, 2022.
+The Trustees and officers of the Trust own less than 1% of the outstanding Shares of the Trust as of June 30, 2023.